Psychotherapy for Depression

 Interpersonal therapy focuses on how your relationships with other people play a role in your depression.
 It focuses on practical issues.
 You will learn how to recognize unhealthy behaviors and change them.

 Psychodynamic therapy is a more traditional form of therapy.
-You and your therapist will explore the roots of your depression.
+You and your therapist will explore behavior patterns and motivations that you may not be aware of which could contribute to feeling depressed.
 You might focus especially on any traumas of your childhood.

-Individual counseling is a one-on-one session with a professional therapist -- who might be a PhD, DSci, CSW, NP, or PA -- with experience in treating depression and other mood disorders.
+Individual counseling is a one-on-one session with a professional therapist who might be an MD (psychiatrist/physician), PhD (psychologist), PsyD (psychologist), LCSW (licensed clinical social worker), or NP (nurse practitioner), with experience in treating depression and other mood disorders.
 Your therapist can teach you more about depression and help you understand the diagnosis.
 You can discuss new strategies to manage stress and to prevent your depression from worsening or coming back.